SPMG9T6/SBRPProject/README.md

 Step 4: Access the portal by going to http://localhost:5000

+Step 5: For direct access to HR View, you go to http://localhost:5000/hr For direct access to Staff View, go to http://localhost:5000/staff

 ### Features

 Role Application: All-In-One staff can apply for roles and check their role-skill match.

 Role Listings: HR managers can create, update, and browse role listings.
+HR managers can also view skills of role applicants.

 Skill Matching: The portal calculates and displays the percentage of matching skills between applicants and roles.